jamespresly/MazeEscape-WebAPI/README.md

 Here is a comparison of a breadth-first search and a depth-first search of the same maze.

+Breadth-first search

 ![Breadth First Search](./Images/compare-bfs.gif)

+Depth-first search

 ![Depth First Search](./Images/compare-dfs.gif)

+We can see how the breadth-first search is a clear winner for this type of maze (though memory intensive).
+This is partially because of the exit placement which is always at the border.
+If the exit was at the end of a long winding dead-end then the depth-first search might do better at least some of the time.